satori-com/mzbench/doc/server_api.md

 # MZBench server API

-API allows to drive bench execution and gather metrics.
-It could not execute scripts locally or validate because these functions are not remote.
+API allows driving bench execution and gathering metrics.
+It can't execute scripts locally or validate because these functions are not remote.
 As other HTTP APIs it has some endpoints and POST/GET parameters.
 Please notice that if log/metric compression is enabled at server.config -- you need to be able to handle compressed answers from MZBench server.

 Most of the requests return JSON objects, in case of an error it has "reason" -- error text and "reason_code" -- short error textual id.

-API requests could be debugged with curl utility, for example:
+API requests can be debugged with curl utility, for example:

     $ curl http://mzbench.myserver.com/logs?id=777
     {"reason_code":"not_found","reason":"Benchmark 777 is not found"}